GChenNfinite/TV-Display/README.md

+# How it works
+The essential mechanic of this program is a webpage that runs on the TV.

+## Opening the webpage
+On the TV

+## JSX
+The webpage uses javascript mainly to run.
+Open weather app is used to get the temp & humidity while papaparse is used to sync the google sheets to the app.
+The tank values are fetched every minute while the weather is fetched every 10 minutes.
+For any modifications, refer to App.jsx.
+If you need to modify webpage layout, check out App.css as well.

+## Vercel
+The github page is linked with Vercel to deploy the webpage to the internet.
+The free version is used and has most of the features needed.
+The log in for Vercel is the engineering google account.
+The domain for this webpage is tv-display-three.vercel.app.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.